rishi-jots/rishi-jots/README.md

 ## Hi there 👋
 🌱 I’m currently learning 3D modelling.
- As curious, I always try to learn new thimgs.
+ As curious, I always try to learn new things.
 📫 How to reach me: rish.jots@gmail.com

 <!--